jbotticher/Local_Earthquake_ELT/README.md

 _Joshua Botticher_

 ## Objective:
-The objective of this project is to create a real-time monitoring system that visualizes earthquake data, and dashboards using historical data from the USGS Earthquake API for academic and public use.
+The objective of this project is to create a real-time monitoring system that visualizes earthquake data, and dashboards using historical data from the USGS Earthquake API for public use.

 ## Consumers:
 - Researchers: They use the data for analyzing seismic activity patterns and predicting future events.